 Stacie is keenly invested in eating disorders certification for treating professionals.
 She believes that both clinicians and eating disorder treatment facilities must function with best-practice, evidence-based models of care.
 She also serves on the Standards Committee for the Residential Eating Disorders Consortium.

-Stacie and Chase continue to foster strong, collaborative relationships with eating disorders and healthcare professionals, patients, and their families around the world.
+Stacie continues to foster strong, collaborative relationships with eating disorders and healthcare professionals, patients, and their families around the world.